HansFeddersen/World_Weather_Analysis/README.md

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/more/step2/Hotels_plot.png)

-- At the end, the maps looks like this:
+- At the end, the map looks like this:

 ![This is an image](https://github.com/HansFeddersen/World_Weather_Analysis/blob/main/Vacation_Search/WeatherPy_vacation_map.png)